Faculty Credentialing Policy

 Guidelines for Justification of Alternative Teaching Credentials

-When reviewing qualifications for specific teaching responsibilities, McNeese gives primary consideration to the faculty member’s academic preparation as specified by SACSCOC.
+When reviewing qualifications for specific teaching responsibilities, McNeese gives primary consideration to the faculty member’s academic preparation as specified by SACSCOC and/or the discipline’s programmatic accrediting agency.

-Qualifying faculty to teach when they do not possess the traditional academic preparation and credentials is considered an unusual design.
+While academic credentials in most cases may well be the standard qualification for faculty members, other types of qualifications may prove to be suitable.
 Appropriate and complete documentation, including a matrix matching course student learning outcomes with specific competencies, must provide compelling evidence for qualification.

-Other indicators of competence and appropriate qualifications that are documented may include:
+Other indicators of competence and appropriate qualifications for documentation may include:

 - Undergraduate and graduate degrees and coursework (in addition to the highest degree earned) are closely related to the teaching discipline.